Events Festivals & Fun!!

-Days: The first Saturday of each month from February
+Days: The 1st Saturday of each month from February

-through December, Market Days is held at the beautiful Elgin Memorial
+through December, Market Days is held in the beautiful Elgin Memorial

-20, 2014 / Martin Luther King Observance: Each year a walk is planned followed by a program with guest speakers.
-The cities of Bastrop, Elgin and Smithville take turns hosting the event.
-The 2014 event is being hosted by Elgin.
-Check the Events page for details.
+Martin Luther King Observance: Each year in January, a walk is planned followed by a program with guest speakers in honor of Martin Luther King, Jr. The cities of Bastrop, Elgin and Smithville take turns hosting the event.
+The current year date and location will be listed on the Community Calendar.

-2015 / Purple n White Jubilee: The Purple and White Jubilee is a Community Wide Reunion.
-The first was held in April 2010.
-The plan is to have the Jubilee every five years.
+Purple n White Jubilee: The Purple and White Jubilee is a Community Wide Reunion held every five years, the first was held in April 2010.

-takes place every year.
-This event is sponsored by the
+Relay for Life: This annual event is sponsored by the

 American Cancer Society and is a community event that not only